 Skip advert

 Value my car

-The latest Kia Picanto has gone through a significant glow-up, transformed from the drab and sparse first-generation car to this Mk3 model, while building on the stylish design of the Picanto Mk2.
+The latest Kia Picanto has gone through a significant glow-up, transformed from the drab and sparse first-generation car to this far more stylish Mk3 model.
 The latest Picanto is better equipped, has impressive interior space, and a grown-up driving experience.

-The standard 1.0-litre petrol engine needs to be worked hard once out of the city (although the bigger 1.2 petrol model is a little better), but that’s typical for a city car.
-All in all, the Picanto is an enticing, likeable and easy-to-drive offering that should be on any city car buyer's shortlist
+The standard 1.0-litre petrol engine needs to be worked hard once out of the city, but that’s typical for a city car.
+All in all, the Picanto is an enticing, likeable and easy-to-drive offering that should be on any small car buyer's shortlist.
+In fact, it’s such an appealing little car that we named it our 2025 City Car of the Year.

 Advertisement - Article continues below

-It faces tough competition from the likes of its sibling, the Hyundai i10, the pseudo SUV styling of the Toyota Aygo X as well as the bigger but more affordable Dacia Sandero.
+It faces tough competition from the likes of its sibling, the Hyundai i10, the pseudo SUV Toyota Aygo X, and the bigger but more affordable Dacia Sandero.

+Skip advert